nccgroup/Sniffle/README.md

 can be found in the firmware makefile.
 Be sure to perform a `make clean` before building for a different platform.

+## Firmware Installation (TI Launchpad Board)

+To install Sniffle on a (plugged in) CC26x2R Launchpad using DSLite, run `make load` within the `fw` directory.
+For any other Launchpad models, you must specify the `PLATFORM` argument to make as descirbed above.
+You can also flash the compiled `sniffle.out` binary using the UniFlash GUI.

+## Firmware Installation (SONOFF USB Dongle)

 To install Sniffle on a SONOFF CC2652P dongle (equipped with a CP2102 USB/UART adapter), you need to use a special firmware build that uses a 1 megabit baud rate instead of the default 2 megabit baud rate.
-You can use the [JelmerT/cc2538-bsl](https://github.com/JelmerT/cc2538-bsl) to flash the firmware using the built-in ROM bootloader, with the following command:
+You can use [JelmerT/cc2538-bsl](https://github.com/JelmerT/cc2538-bsl) to flash the firmware using the built-in ROM bootloader with the following command:

 ```
 python3 cc2538-bsl.py -p /dev/ttyUSB0 --bootloader-sonoff-usb -ewv sniffle_cc1352p1_cc2652p1_1M.bin